top of page

 It embodies the acknowledgment of merit, talent, or skill, often denoting a positive evaluation or praise for one's work.
 In the context of financial transactions, credit represents the ability to borrow money or obtain goods and services with the understanding of paying for them at a later time.
 It involves a level of trust and confidence between a borrower and a lender, where the borrower is granted access to funds or resources based on their creditworthiness.
 Additionally, credit can also refer to a unit of measurement for academic achievements in educational institutions, reflecting the successful completion of coursework or requirements.
 Overall, credit is a multifaceted concept that encompasses recognition, trust, financial transactions, and educational accomplishments.

-Example sentences of credit
+Example sentences containing credit

 1. The bank approved his loan application based on his good credit history.